kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/restricting-cluster-api-to-certain-namespaces.md

-# Reconcile Cluster-API Objects In Custom Namespace <!-- omit in toc -->
+# Restricting Cluster API to certain namespaces <!-- omit in toc -->

 Cluster-api-provider-aws controllers by default, reconcile cluster-api objects across all namespaces in the cluster.
 However, it is possible to restrict